MaryAnne Edwards (Chair Judge) – Global Marine Business Advisors

 MaryAnne Edwards was CEO of the Australian Marine Export Group & Superyacht Australia from 2006 to 2018 and has been instrumental in the organisation’s growth and success, which is now seen as one of the most successful and professionally run trade organisations in Australia.
-Maryanne has a strong background within the industry having spent considerable time working with government and both Australian and International industry stakeholders.
-Maryanne is currently a consultant with the Global Marine Advisor Group supporting domestic and international companies looking to drive and expand global markets.
-Maryanne has also recently been appointed to the board of Tourism Noosa and the Noosa Chamber of Commerce.
+MaryAnne has a strong background within the marine industry having spent considerable time working with government and both Australian and International industry stakeholders.
+MaryAnne is currently a consultant with Global Marine Business Advisors currently working with domestic and international companies looking to drive and expand global markets and develop specific projects.
+She is also a director on the board of Tourism Noosa and the Noosa Chamber of Commerce.

 Barry Jenkins – Former Chairman – Superyacht Australia